wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-build-aspnetmvc-apps/includes/3-exercise-create-app.md

 <div class="jumbotron">
     <h1>ASP.NET Graph Tutorial</h1>
-    <p class="lead">This sample app shows how to use the Microsoft Graph API to access Outlook and OneDrive data from ASP.NET</p>
+    <p class="lead">This sample app shows how to use the Microsoft Graph API to access a user's data from ASP.NET</p>
     @if (Request.IsAuthenticated)
     {
         <h4>Welcome @ViewBag.User.DisplayName!</h4>